-Allaah has stated that the reason why this Book was revealed in stages was to help His Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) to stand firm in his faith.
+Allaah has stated that the reason why this Book was revealed in stages was to help His Prophet (peace and blessings of Allaah be upon him) to stand firm in his faith.
 In the context of refuting the doubts of the kuffaar, He says (interpretation of the meaning): And those who disbelieve say, Why is not the Quraan revealed to him all at once?
 Thus (it is sent down in parts), that We may strengthen your heart thereby.
 And We have revealed it to you gradually, in stages.
 And no example to similitude do they bring (to oppose or to find fault in you or in this Quraan), but We reveal to you the truth (against that similitude or example), and the better explanation thereof. [al-Furqaan 25:32-33]

 Why is the Quraan such a source of strength?

 - because it cultivates faith and purifies the soul through contact with Allaah.